 Consultants.
 An Offset Project Operator or Authorized Project Designee may use a consultant to prepare documents for submittal by the Offset Project Operator or Authorized Project Designee to the Offset Project Registry or ARB.
 However, a consultant may not sign any documents or attestations on behalf of the Offset Project Operator or Authorized Project Designee.
 A consultant may only communicate with ARB or the Offset Project Registry in conjunction with the Offset Project Operator or Authorized Project Designee, and the Offset Project Operator or Authorized Project Designee must be included in all communications, whether written or verbal, between ARB or the Offset Project Registry and the consultant regarding the offset project.

 Modifications to Authorized Project Designee and Activities.
-An Offset Project Operator may modify or change an Authorized Project Designee, or any other third party authorized pursuant to section 95974(a)(1) for a listed offset project once within each calendar year after the offset project has been listed by ARB or an Offset Project Registry by submitting a request, in writing, to ARB or an Offset Project Registry.
+An Offset Project Operator may modify or change an Authorized Project Designee, or any other third party authorized pursuant to section 95974(a)(1) for a listed offset project once within each calendar year after the offset project has been listed by ARB or an Offset Project Registry by submitting a request, in writing, to CARB or an Offset Project Registry.
+An Authorized Project Designee may remove itself as the Authorized Project Designee for an offset project by submitting a written request for its removal to CARB and to the registry listing the project, if applicable.
+The request must clearly identify the project name, its project identification numbers, current offset project operator, effective date of the requested removal, and the compliance offset protocol under which the project is listed and reporting.
+The request must be signed by one of the Authorized Project Designee’s primary or alternate account representatives.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.